-Research/Development Areas Next-generation Software Development Environments
+Software Science and Technology Laboratory Research/Development Areas Next-generation Software Development Environments

-Head researchers: MARUYAMA Katsuhisa, Xiqin LU Our research group are exploring principles and methods that can make software construction and evolution easier and faster.
+Head researchers: MARUYAMA Katsuhisa, Xigin LU Our research group are exploring principles and methods that can make software construction and evolution easier and faster.
 The group also tackle research work on design and implementation of next-generation software development environments embracing those principles and methods.
 Latest research topics include: (1) Tool platforms that facilitate the construction of software-development support tools, (2) Mechanisms that can keep track of the evolution of a software application by analyzing its development history and visualizing its structure and behavior, (3) Automated tools of refactoring that improves internal structure of existing software without changing its external behavior to make the software easier to understand or cheaper to modify, and (4) Automatic evolution of software, such as an extension of functionality and bug repair based on development histories.

 A prototype tool that makes it more user-friendly by postponing the execution of refactoring.
-Data Engineering Laboratory Research/Development Areas Lifestyle/Community Services Created by Analyzing Lifelogs
+Intelligent Interactive System Laboratory Research/Development Areas Sensor data processing and human computer interfaces for mobile/ ubiquitous/wearable computing